MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/manage-marketing-instances.md

 - **Marketing-insights service**.
 This provides big-data services such as resolving segment queries, storing interaction data, and providing analytics based on this data.
 The marketing-insights service is just one of the marketing services already mentioned, but it's worth calling out separately because it comes up often.

 > [!IMPORTANT]
 > Marketing services (including the marketing-insights service) run in parallel with your Dynamics 365 Marketing instance, and thus follow their own lifecycle.
 These services aren't directly accessible to users, and the data they contain isn't included when copying, backing up, or restoring a Marketing instance.
+This means that interaction records (such as email clicks and website visits) and files (such as those used in emails and marketing pages) aren't included when you copy, backup, or restore an instance.

 <a name="copy-to-sandbox"></a>